 - NIS 87:2000: Specification for sandcrete blocks

-These standards which may have undergone review, list out the comprehensive requirements, testing procedure and acceptance criteria for each kind of project work.
+These standards which may have undergone review, list out the comprehensive requirements, testing procedure, and acceptance criteria for each kind of project work.
 The young engineers and site supervisors should be well aware of these standards in relation to their trade of work by studying the requirements from time to time when they meet the terms in the drawings and specifications.
-The standards can be downloaded from Standards Organization of Nigeria (SON) website.
+The standards can be downloaded from the Standards Organization of Nigeria (SON) website.

-The application of these codes just like other international codes can be found in
+The application of these codes just like other international codes can be found in:

 Loading and Load Combinations